VirtCode/pusta/docs/getting-started.md

 Now go on and create your configuration or port your existing one to Pusta.
 Have fun!
 If you notice any bugs or have a feature request, don't hesitate to post an Issue.

 Here are a few topics which may now be relevant to you:
-- See how to [configure] Pusta to work with your system.
+- See how to [configure](custom/config.md) Pusta to work with your system.
-- Have a look at the [package job], which installs system packages.
+- Have a look at the [package job](structure/jobs/package.md), which installs system packages.
-- Learn how to set the [script] or [file] job to operate with root privileges.
+- Learn how to set the [script](structure/jobs/script.md#definition-and-properties) or [file](structure/jobs/file.md#definition-and-properties) job to operate with root privileges.
-- Create relationships between modules in the form of [dependencies].
+- Create relationships between modules in the form of [dependencies](structure/dependencies.md).

 And yes, before we forget it, you won't need the `welcome` configuration anymore.
 To remove it, just run: